meyraud705/dds10-thumbnailer-kde/README.md

 # dds10-thumbnailer-kde

-dds10-thumbnailer-kde is a plugin for KDE that creates thumbnail for Direct Draw Surface (DDS) images.
+dds10-thumbnailer-kde is a plugin for KDE 5 that creates thumbnail for Direct Draw Surface (DDS) images.
 It supports DX10 version of DDS with BC1/DXT1, BC2/DXT3, BC3/DXT5 BC4/ATI1, BC5/ATI2 and BC7 encodings.

-## Build
+## Build and install

 ```
 mkdir build